farconi/best_cell_phone_plan/README.md

 # Which is the best cell phone plan?

 The telecommunications company Megaline offers its customers Surf and Ultimate prepaid cell phone plans.
-The commercial department wants to know which of the plans give the most revenue in order to adjust the advertising budget.
+We are going to analyse data and inform the commercial department which of the plans give the most revenue in order to adjust the advertising budget.

 | Project name | Description | Libraries used |